Over the past few years parametric solutions and their uses have started to get more attention.

 This push from the hard market, as well as the continuing increase in catastrophic natural disasters, provides further impetus for captive owners to look at how they might realise capacity or account for business interruption risks that were perhaps not even being considered before the pandemic began.

-“Parametric covers can help smoothen out volatility in a market context where it can be tougher for captives to secure, for instance, adequate limits in the natural catastrophe space,” Cole said.
+“Parametric covers can help smoothen out volatility in a market context where it can be tougher for captives to secure, for instance, adequate limits in the natural catastrophe space,” Mayer said.

 “In the hard market context captives are being asked to take on more risk, and possibly beyond the comfort levels of the parent or captive around that retention, particularly regarding volatile perils such as floods, earthquakes, and hurricanes.”